matthewcordaro/train-ducker/README.md

 1. Follow the instructions there.

 ## OSX
 I have no plans to port.
 If someone wishes to port it, that would be awesome.
-Once the Linux version is done it shouldn't be very different.
+Since the Linux version is done it shouldn't be very different.

 ### Non-Chromium based browsers
 Once again, I have no plans to port & if someone wishes to do it, that would be awesome.